 Budgets for the Feasibility Award and Proof of Concept Award Programs should reflect one year of funding.
-However, funding will be allocated in six month tranches based upon progress toward milestones as detailed in the application and determined by the external review board.
-All funding is intended to support achievement of commercially relevant milestones at one of the LIBH partner institutions.
-Funding is available for salaries of students, postdoctoral fellows, technicians, staff and other non-faculty project personnel, supplies, and miscellaneous expenses.
-Up to 20% of the direct costs can be allocated towards the salary (including fringe benefits) of the Principal Investigator, with a calculated annual salary cap of \$185,100 for non-state personnel only.
-Faculty members who are on New York State payroll cannot request salary reimbursement for their effort.
+However, funding will be allocated in six-month tranches based upon progress toward milestones as detailed in the application and determined by the external review board.
+All funding is intended to support the achievement of commercially relevant milestones.
+Funding is available for salaries of students, postdoctoral fellows, technicians, staff, and other non-faculty project personnel, supplies, and miscellaneous expenses.
+Up to 20% of the direct costs can be allocated towards the salary (including fringe benefits) of the Principal Investigator, with a calculated annual salary cap of \$203,700 for non-state personnel only.
+Faculty members who are full-time on New York State payroll cannot request salary reimbursement for their effort.
 Post-doctoral fellows who apply as a Principal Investigator must receive written permission from their host lab director and are subject to the 20% limit on salary and fringe.
-Please note that students and Postdoctoral trainees that are supported by a third-party fellowship award may need prior approval from the funding organization to accept this award.
+Please note that students and Postdoctoral trainees that are supported by a third- party fellowship award may need prior approval from the funding organization to accept this award.

 Purchase of computers or equipment is not permitted unless dedicated specifically and in total to the proposed project.
 Travel, including going to conferences, is also not supported.
 Use of funds to secure commercial testing and external development services necessary to add commercial value is allowed on a case-by-case basis with prior approval by the Center for Biotechnology.
 Budgets should include the appropriate fringe benefit rate as established by your sponsored programs office.
-If your institution requires that graduate students working on the project receive tuition reimbursement, please include at the appropriate rate.
-The budget for these technology development programs are Total Direct Cost (TDC).
-Each institution will address IDC rates above and beyond the TDC, as per local agreements.
-All non-federal funds must comply with the NIH Grants Policy Statement and 45 CFR 75.
+Graduate students working on the project should receive tuition reimbursement at the appropriate rate.
+The budget for these technology development programs is Total Direct Cost (TDC) only.

-Projects conducted in partnership with industry partners are required to provide a letter of support from the corporate partner demonstrating commitment of match funding as outlined in the technology development programs.
-Only non-grant funds are considered as qualified match funding.
-Projects cosponsored by industry require two budgets; one detailing the use of LIBH funding, and the other detailing use of corporate funding.
+Projects conducted in partnership with industry partners are required to provide a letter of support from the corporate partner demonstrating the commitment to matching funding as outlined in the technology development programs.
+Only non-grant funds are considered qualified match funding.
+Projects co-sponsored by industry require two budgets; one detailing the use of LIBH funding, and the other detailing use of corporate funding.
 Additional information appears on the budget forms and LIBH web page via: http://centerforbiotechnology.org/who-we-are/long-island-bioscience-hub/